Why choose a career in cyber security?

-Research by the Department for Digital, Culture, Media and Sport (DCMS) conducted in 2022 found half of firms (680,000 businesses) have a basic technical skills gap, while one in three have an advanced skills gap.
+Research by the Department for Digital, Culture, Media and Sport (DCMS) conducted found half of businesses have a basic technical skills gap, while one in three has an advanced skills gap.
 However, 37 per cent of all vacancies for cyber roles since Jan 2019 have been hard to fill.
 As a result, if you do have the knowledge and experience businesses are looking for, you'll be well-placed to advance your career in whatever direction you wish.

 According to the government's figures, the most in-demand roles that have proven difficult to fill include:

 - Generalist cyber security role (30 per cent)

 - Senior management (22 per cent)

 - Security architects (15 per cent)

 More senior positions are proving especially difficult to find talent for, with the number of hard-to-fill roles for management jobs rising by 14 percentage points from the previous year.

 This need is reflected in the salary you can expect to earn.
 Because demand for cyber security professionals far outstrips the supply of talent, those with the right skills stand to be very highly paid.

 According to Glassdoor, the average salary for cyber security professionals in the UK stands at over £42,000.
 However, those in senior and specialist roles can earn significantly more than this, with chief information security officers, for example, earning an average of £90,000 - going up to £142,000 for the top jobs.

 Even for entry-level roles, salaries of over £30,000 are commonplace, so those with the dedication and skills can set themselves up well for a long and rewarding career.